Accessing NASA Digital Media Now Easier With New Library Search Engine

-While it is exciting to see all this great NASA content made easily available to the public, the most interesting opportunity will come from how other organizations utilize the API ... as part of their own web application or research project.
+While it is exciting to see all this great NASA content made easily available to the public, the most interesting opportunity will come from how other organizations, or individuals, utilize the API...

 Tysons, VA (PRWEB) March 28, 2017